 - Driver: 35,000 KSH / 350 USD pcm

-Nadine Murphy is a travel writer and blogger at The Expat Mummy.
+Nadine Murphy is a travel writer and blogger at Live Travel Kenya.
 In 2011 she abandoned both her career in marketing and her native England to embark on new adventures in Africa.
 Nadine writes about her travel and expat experiences in Kenya and life in the wild with three feral children.